$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP

 \section{Abstract}

 Although open-vocabulary classification models like Contrastive Language Image Pretraining (CLIP) have demonstrated strong zero-shot learning capabilities, their robustness to common image corruptions remains poorly understood.
-Through extensive experiments, we show that zero-shot CLIP lacks robustness to common image corruptions at increasing severity levels during test-time, necessitating the adaptation of CLIP to unlabeled corrupted images using test-time adaptation (TTA).
+Through extensive experiments, we show that zero-shot CLIP lacks robustness to common image corruptions during test-time, necessitating the adaptation of CLIP to unlabeled corrupted images using test-time adaptation (TTA).
 However, we found that existing TTA methods have severe limitations in adapting CLIP due to their unimodal nature.
-To address these limitations, we propose \framework, a bimodal TTA method specially designed to improve CLIP's robustness to common image corruptions.
-The key insight of our approach is not only to adapt the visual encoders for better image feature extraction but also to strengthen the alignment between image and text features by promoting a stronger association between the image class prototype, computed using pseudo-labels, and the corresponding text feature.
-We evaluate our approach on benchmark image corruption datasets and achieve state-of-the-art results in TTA for CLIP, specifically for domains involving image corruption.
-Particularly, with a ViT-B/16 vision backbone, we obtain mean accuracy improvements of 9.7\%, 5.94\%, and 5.12\% for CIFAR-10C, CIFAR-100C, and ImageNet-C, respectively.
+To address these limitations, we propose \framework, a bimodal \textbf{online} TTA method designed to improve CLIP's robustness to common image corruptions.
+The key insight of our approach is not only to adapt the visual encoders for improving image features but also to strengthen the alignment between image and text features by promoting a stronger association between the image class prototype, computed using pseudo-labels, and the corresponding text feature.
+We evaluate our approach on benchmark image corruption datasets and achieve state-of-the-art results in online TTA for CLIP.
+Furthermore, we evaluate our proposed TTA approach on various domain generalization datasets to demonstrate its generalization capabilities.
+Our code is available at \url{https://github.com/sarthaxxxxx/BATCLIP}.